Last updated on : 08 Nov, 2025

 Hot water can strip the natural oils from the scalp, leading to dryness and potentially triggering dandruff in some individuals.
 Using lukewarm or cool water while washing your hair is recommended to avoid exacerbating dandruff symptoms.

-Keeping hair wet for prolonged periods can create a moist environment that favours the growth of dandruff-causing fungi.
+Keeping hair wet for prolonged periods can create a moist environment that favours the growth of dandruff-causing fungi (Malassezia).
 It is advisable to thoroughly dry your hair after washing and avoid leaving it wet for extended periods.

 When used in a low or cool setting, a hairdryer can help dry the scalp and hair effectively, reducing excess moisture that may contribute to dandruff.
 However, avoiding excessive heat is essential, as it can further dry out the scalp and potentially worsen dandruff.

-To get rid of dandruff quickly, consider using anti-dandruff treatments with ingredients like tea tree oil, salicylic acid, or ketoconazole.
+To quickly eliminate dandruff, consider using over-the-counter anti-dandruff treatments that contain active ingredients such as salicylic acid, tea tree oil, or ketoconazole.
 These can help control fungal growth and reduce flakes.

-Dandruff is often caused by a yeast-like fungus, so in a way, it can be considered a fungal issue.
+Dandruff is often caused by an overgrowth of a naturally occurring, yeast-like fungus called Malassezia globosa, so it is commonly considered a fungal issue [7].

 Aloe vera has antifungal and anti-inflammatory properties, making it beneficial for reducing dandruff.
-Apply fresh aloe vera gel to your scalp, leave it on for about 30 minutes, and then wash it off for a soothing dandruff solution.
+Applying fresh aloe vera gel to your scalp may help soothe irritation and reduce fungal growth [5].

 Disclaimer